fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

       <li>It is considered highly available, scalable, expensive, pay per use (Expensive).</li>
       <li>Easy to set up, scale, and cost-optimize file storage in the Amazon Cloud</li>
       <li>Tiers: frequent access (Standard) and not frequent access (IA)</li>
-      <li>EFS Infrequent Access (EFS-IA) is a storage class that is cost-optimized for files not accessed and has lower cost than EFS standard.
+      <li><u>EFS Infrequent Access</u> (EFS-IA) is a storage class that is cost-optimized for files not accessed and has lower cost than EFS standard.
 It is based on the last access.
-You can use a policy to move a file from EFS Standard to EFS-IA.</li>
+You can use a <a href="https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html">lifecycle policy</a> to move a file from EFS Standard to EFS-IA (e.g: AFTER_7_DAYS).</li>
       <li>Encryption at rest using KMS</li>
     </ul>
   </li>